Coronavirus: What we’re doing to protect people

 Coronavirus loves crowds, we don’t

-We have always been doing what we are supposed to be doing.
+We always made a serious effort to provide a clean workout space.
+We are now doing even more.
 Our members are doing the things that they are supposed to do.
 Together we make the Training Station Gym one of the safest places to exercise for fitness and, these days more importantly, for health.